Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 If you’re bloated, keeping a food journal can help you see which foods may be causing it.
 Write down your foods and drinks, the time you have them, and the time you start feeling bloated.
 Bring your food journal to your appointments.
 Your healthcare provider will use it to help you manage the bloating.

-A clinical dietitian-nutritionist can talk with you about your diet and help you design an eating plan that meets your needs.
-If you’d like to meet with a clinical dietitian-nutritionist, ask your radiation oncologist or nurse for a referral.
+A clinical dietitian nutritionist can talk with you about your diet and help you design an eating plan that meets your needs.
+If you’d like to meet with a clinical dietitian nutritionist, ask your radiation oncologist or nurse for a referral.

-What to expect
+What to expect when you arrive

-When you arrive for your appointment, your radiation therapist will greet you and take a photograph of your face.
+A member of your radiation therapy team will check you in when you arrive.
+Your radiation therapists will greet you and take a photo of your face.
 This picture will be used to identify you throughout your treatment.
+They’ll also review what to expect during the simulation.

 When it’s time for your simulation, you’ll change into a hospital gown.
 Keep your shoes on.

-Don’t move once your simulation starts.
+Do not move once your simulation starts.
 It’s important that you stay in the same position.
 If you’re uncomfortable or need help, tell your radiation therapists.
+They’ll walk in and out of the room, but there will always be someone who can see and hear you.

 Your simulation will take about 2 hours but can be shorter or longer depending on your specific treatment.
-Your radiation therapists will walk in and out of the room during your simulation, but there will always be someone who can see and hear you.
-You’ll hear your radiation therapists talking to each other as they work.
-They’ll also talk to you about what they’re doing.
-Your therapists can play music for you to help pass the time.
+Your radiation therapists can play music for you to help pass the time.
+You’ll also hear your radiation therapists talking to each other as they work.
+They’ll tell you about what they’re doing.

-While you are lying in your position, you’ll get x-rays of the area to be treated (see Figure 1).
-If you had markers placed, they’ll be seen on these images.
-These may be done on an x-ray machine called a simulator or on a CT scan machine.
-These scans are used only to map your treatment.
+These scans are only used to map your treatment.
 They are not used for diagnosis or to find tumors.
 If you need other imaging, your nurse will explain this to you.

 Magnetic resonance imaging (MRI)